Professional Services Volunteering Over 50

 A national, non-profit membership organization whose mission is to support community-driven development programs worldwide by collaborating with local partners to design and implement sustainable engineering projects, while creating transformative experiences and responsible leaders.
 EWB-USA employs the skills and expertise of over 12,000 members/volunteers to address the most significant issues affecting world health and poverty, including water purification and delivery, sanitation, and sustainable energy systems.
 EWB-USA has over 350+projects and you don’t have to be an engineer to be involved.

 Founded in 1952 Global Communities is a non-profit organization that works in conflict-affected and developing countries around the world.
 Global Communities has active programs in the Middle East, the Caribbean, Africa, Asia, and Central and Eastern Europe.
-In the Visiting International Professional (VIP) program, CHF International recruits experienced subject-area experts for a variety of short volunteer assignments.
-In the Visiting International Professional (VIP) program, CHF International recruits experienced subject-area experts for a variety of short volunteer assignments.
+In the Visiting International Professionals program, Global Communities recruits experienced subject-area experts for a variety of short volunteer assignments.
+In the Visiting International Professionals program, Global Communities International recruits experienced subject-area experts for a variety of short volunteer assignments.
 Global Communities is looking for technically skilled volunteers who have a minimum of five years experience in the requested area.

 Many organizations that are listed in the volunteer section of Transitions Abroad also have need for professional volunteer services.
 I also encourage international readers to conduct an online search to find organizations in their individual countries that use experienced professionals in their international volunteer programs.